HEALTHY CORNER STORES

 - Since 2010, over 30 stores in north, northeast and south Minneapolis have participated in the program.

-- Store owners report throwing away less spoiled produce each week once becoming part of the program.
+- Store owners report throwing away less produce each week due to spoilage and having more demand from customers to continue stocking healthy foods once becoming part of the program.

-- The Minneapolis Health Department is working with local produce distributors and growers to develop sustainable systems of procurement for store owners.
+- The Minneapolis Health Department is working with local produce distributors and growers to develop a sustainable system of procurement for store owners.
+Currently, the procurement system is delivering fresh produce to a small number of stores and has plans to ramp up their reach to service a greater number of stores throughout Minneapolis.

 Economic studies show more and more customers want healthier foods and your store is a prime business that can offer these foods to the community.
 If you are a corner store owner and are interested in offering healthier foods at your store, we can help!